-Indoor consumptive use was estimated using Ecology guidance, which was based on groundwater monitoring and modeling studies conducted by the U.S. Geological Survey in several areas of Washington.
+Indoor consumptive use was estimated using methods and assumptions from the Final NEB Guidance (Ecology 2019), which was based on groundwater monitoring and modeling studies conducted by the U.S. Geological Survey in several areas of Washington.
 There are two basic elements to estimating indoor consumptive use:

 - Amount of total water used.
-Ecology's guidance recommends an assumption of 60 gallons per person per day as a reasonable estimate of indoor water use.
+The Final NEB Guidance recommends an assumption of 60 gallons per person per day as a reasonable estimate of indoor water use.
 To estimate indoor usage per well, the per capita usage was multiplied by the average rural household size, estimated by King County and Snohomish County as 2.73 and 2.75 people per household, respectively.
-For analysis areas spanning both counties, a weighted value was estimated based on the number of projected permit-exempt well connections in each county.
-Table 1 summarizes the household sizes for each subbasin and for all of WRIA 7. - Percentage of total water used that is consumptive.
-Ecology guidance recommends that 10% of the total indoor water use is considered consumptive when a home is on a septic system.
+For analysis areas spanning both counties, a weighted value was estimated based on the number of projected PE well connections in each county.
+Table 1 summarizes the household sizes for each WRIA 7 delineated subbasin with projected PE wells (GeoEngineers 2021b) and for all of WRIA 7. - Percentage of total water used that is consumptive.
+The Final NEB Guidance recommends that 10 percent of the total indoor water use is considered consumptive when a home is on a septic system.
 (All indoor water use is considered consumptive for homes with sewer connections.)
-Areas projected to be served by permit-exempt wells are outside of sewer service areas, so the 10% assumption was applied for all projected indoor water use.
+Areas projected to be served by PE wells are outside of sewer service areas, so the 10 percent assumption was applied for all projected indoor water use.